pommiegranit/contentful2mailchimp/README.md

 It accompanies a blog post on the Contentful website.

 The coding is designed to run as an action on IBM Cloud.

+Don't forget to update the config.py with your own values.